Learn how to make yogurt at home with just 2 simple ingredients and no special equipement.

-Pour the milk into a clean glass quart jar, to within 2 inches of the top.
+Pour the milk into a clean glass quart jar, within 2 inches of the top.
 Add 1 package of powdered yogurt culture (buy it here on Amazon) or 1 tablespoon of yogurt with live cultures (look for organic yogurt at your grocer).
 Cover the jar with a lid and place it in a 2-quart bowl to which warm water has been added.

 Place the bowl in the oven with the oven light on.
 Leave it for 20 hours, give or take.
 Remove your finished yogurt and refrigerate it.
-The yogurt will thicken as it chills.
-Once the yogurt is chilled, it’s ready to eat.
+It will thicken as it chills.
+Once it’s chilled, it’s ready to eat.
 That’s it.
 No special equipment.
 No-fuss.

 Homemade is different from store-bought

 DIY yogurt may be thinner than grocery store yogurt.
 The higher the protein and butterfat content of your milk is, the thicker the yogurt.

 If you have your own dairy animals you’ll notice that the consistency of the yogurt changes as the lactation period moves on.
 Thicker and richer yogurt is made from the early spring milk, while as the summer progresses it will become thinner.
 Grocery store yogurt has stabilizers and gelatin added to make it thicker and more uniform.
-You can add gelatin to your milk before culturing if you prefer a thicker yogurt.
+You can add gelatin to your milk before culturing if you prefer it thicker.
 I like it as is.

 Eat it with fruit, jam, or eat it plain.
 You can use it as a sour cream substitute.
 Add it to salad dressing for a tangy, creamy topping.
 Use it in place of buttermilk in any recipe.